galeksi/bikeapp-postgres/README.md

   Variable in root/client/.env file:
 - REACT_APP_MAPS_API_KEY

-To login as an admin user to the application and see the admin panel one can use -> username and password: solita
+To login as an admin user to the application and see the admin panel one can use -> username: testadmin and password: admin

 ## Configurations: